Disability and employment

 What is disability?

 Disability is defined in different ways for different purposes.
-In the UK and for employment purposes, the definition is contained within the Equality Act 2010: A person is disabled if they have a physical or mental impairment which has a substantial and long-term adverse affect on their ability to carry out normal day-to-day activities.
+In the UK and for employment purposes, the definition is contained in the Equality Act 2010: a person is disabled if they have a physical or mental impairment which has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.

-Long-term means that the condition must last, or be likely to last, for more than 12 months, or is likely to last for the rest of the life of the person affected.
+‘Long-term’ means that the condition must last, or be likely to last, for more than 12 months, or is likely to last for the rest of the life of the person affected.

-To be covered under the Act, a mental illness does not have to be clinically well recognised.
-The emphasis is on the impact of the symptoms rather than the label that has been attached to them.
+To be covered under the Act, a mental illness doesn't have to be clinically well recognised.
+The emphasis is on the impact of the symptoms rather than the label that's been attached to them.